 Some may believe that genetic enhancement will allow users to have better traits, which will make genetic enhancement replace valued work ethic.
 However, this is not completely true.
 Individuals will still be responsible for working hard and succeeding, and they will have to continue putting in effort in everything they do and continue striving for success with enhanced genes.
 In the present day, certain standards are expected from people who come from certain families.
 For example, when a husband and a wife both have Ivy League educations and both come from educated families, it is expected that their child is smart.
-The child still has the responsibility to work hard in their studies and extracurriculars; the child is not excused from a lot of effort simply because he/she has the genetic predisposition for traits that could allow him/her to excel in school.
+The child still has the responsibility to work hard in their studies and extracurriculars; the child is not excused from a lot of effort simply because he/she has the genetic predisposition for traits that could allow him/her to excel in an Early Learning Centre.
 When a husband and a wife are both athletes, it is expected that their child is athletic.
 The child continues to have the responsibility to work out and practice a lot; the child is not excused from immense effort simply because he/she has the genetic predisposition for traits that could allow him/her to excel in athletics.
 If anything, these children that have to fulfill certain expectations must put in an enormous amount of work and time into whatever they are expected to excel in (school, sports, music, etc.).
 When society assumes that certain people have a genetic predisposition to be successful in certain fields, society will hold them to higher standards, and these people will have the responsibility for their performance in these certain fields.
 These expectations will be even more concrete when they have genetic enhancement.
 When society knows that certain people have special genes to give them advantages in certain fields, society would hold them to the highest standards, and those people will still have responsibility for their performance in these fields.
 Society will definitely assume that children with enhanced genes are destined to be successful, so these children must put in the effort and dedication to fulfill these standards.

 As a result of genetic enhancement, there will be new divisions in society.
 Race today still causes issues because of intolerant and ignorant people.
 Adding enhanced genes as another aspect upon which people can create a further divided hierarchy in society will cause tension, pressure, and problems that can be avoided.
 People without enhanced genes could eventually be seen as disabled because they might not be perceived as being able to perform as well as those with enhanced genes.
 People with disabilities are protected by the Americans with Disabilities Act,[] which prohibits discrimination against individuals with disabilities.
 People without enhanced genes will probably also be protected with a similar act to prohibit governments and businesses from treating people differently simply because they do not have enhanced genes.
 However, just because de jure discrimination of people without enhanced genes might not take place does not mean that de facto discrimination will not take place.
 People without enhanced genes will inevitably be discriminated against.